When you attach a geospatial dataset to a project, Labelbox will automatically adjust the editor interface for labeling geospatial data.

 Tiled imagery uses a slippy map tool for labeling map tiles of the earth at various zoom levels.
 Slippy map is a term that refers to modern web maps that allow for zooming and panning.

 Map tiles are structured like a pyramid of zoom levels.
-The top-most layer is the largest in size and only includes one tile.
-The tiles in each subsequent layer decrease in size, but increase in number and resolution.
+The topmost layer is the largest in size and only includes one tile.
+The tiles in each subsequent layer decrease in size but increase in number and resolution.
 You can use the

 Tiled imagery supports the following coordinate reference systems (CRS):

 |A projected coordinate system measured in meters on a flattened surface.
-It is the projection of EPSG:4326 coordinate system onto a square for viewing on a web app.
-Uses the Spherical Mercator projection (AKA Web Mercator projection) to render on a web page.
+It is the projection of the EPSG:4326 coordinate system onto a square for viewing on a web app.
+Uses the Spherical Mercator projection (also known as the Web Mercator projection) to render within a web page.

 |A geographic coordinate system used by GPS to express locations on the earth using GeoJSON longitude and latitude.
-Also known as the World geodetic system (WGS84).
+Also known as the World Geodetic System (WGS84).

 y to latitude.
-Also uses the Equirectangular or Plate Carrée projection to render on a web page.
+Also uses the Equirectangular or Plate Carrée projection to render within a web page.

-Updated 4 months ago
+Updated 3 months ago